immutability-io/vault-ethereum/README.md

 ## Quick start

-I recommend that you buid the plugin yourself using the standard golang approach:
+I recommend that you build the plugin yourself using the standard golang approach:

 ```
 $ go get -u github.com/immutability-io/vault-ethereum